AngleProtocol/angle-docs/borrowing-module/README.md

 Angle Borrowing Module is one of the minting mechanisms for Angle stablecoins.

 It is based on a **debt mechanism**, similar to the one used by Maker with DAI.
-Users can deposit tokens as collateral into the protocol, and borrow agTokens from this deposit depending on specific parameters.
+Users can deposit tokens as collateral into the protocol, and borrow Angle stablecoins from this deposit depending on specific parameters.

 This module can be deployed across different EVM compatible networks and work for any kind of stablecoin of the protocol.